 Women’s Caucus History

-On April 19, 1977, fifteen Congresswomen held the first meeting of the Congresswomen’s Caucus in a small room in the Capitol, known then as the Congresswomen’s Reading Room.
-In the months that followed, the Congresswomen met to discuss Social Security and private pension reform, as well as the importance of child care and job training to moving women off welfare.
+On April 19, 1977, fifteen Congresswomen met in a small room in the Capitol, known then as the Congresswomen’s Reading Room, to hold the first meeting of the Congresswomen’s Caucus, co-founded by Reps.
+Elizabeth Holtzman and Margaret Heckler.
+In the months that followed, the Congresswomen met to discuss Social Security and private pension reform, as well as the importance of child care and job training in moving women off welfare.
 The new Caucus met with then-Commerce Secretary Juanita Kreps to discuss government contracts for women-owned businesses and asked the Small Business Committee to hold hearings on the subject.

 In 1981, the Congresswomen changed the organization’s name to the Congressional Caucus for Women’s Issues.
 Twenty-four newly elected Congresswomen arrived on Capitol Hill in 1993, nearly doubling the number of women in the Caucus in what became the “Year of the Woman.”